Raymond Burr: Accolades

 For his work in the TV series Perry Mason, Burr received the Emmy Award for Best Actor in a Leading Role (Continuing Character) in a Dramatic Series at the 11th Primetime Emmy Awards in 1959.
 Nominated again in 1960, he received his second Emmy Award for Outstanding Performance by an Actor in a Series (Lead) at the 13th Primetime Emmy Awards in 1961.
 Burr was named Favorite Male Performer, for Perry Mason, in TV Guide magazine's inaugural TV Guide Award readers poll in 1960.
 He also received the second annual award in 1961.

 In 1960, Burr was awarded a star on the Hollywood Walk of Fame at 6656 Hollywood Boulevard.
 Burr received six Emmy nominations (1968–72) for his work in the TV series Ironside.
 He was nominated twice, in 1969 and 1972, for the Golden Globe Award for Best Actor – Television Series Drama.
 A benefactor of legal education, Burr was principal speaker at the founders' banquet of the Thomas M. Cooley Law School in Lansing, Michigan, in June 1973.
 The Raymond Burr Award for Excellence in Criminal Law was established in his honor.

-Burr was ranked #44 on TV Guide's 50 Greatest TV Stars of All Time in 1996.
-Completed in 1996, a circular garden at the entrance to the Bailey-Matthews National Shell Museum in Sanibel, Florida, honors Burr for his role in establishing the museum.
+Burr was ranked No. 44 on TV Guide's 50 Greatest TV Stars of All Time in 1996.
+Completed in 1996, a circular garden at the entrance to the Bailey-Matthews National Shell Museum in Sanibel, Florida, honored Burr for his role in establishing the museum.
 Burr was a trustee and an early supporter who chaired the museum's first capital campaign, and made direct contributions from his own shell collection.
 A display about Burr as an actor, benefactor and collector opened in the museum's Great Hall of Shells in 2012.

 From 2000 to 2006, the Raymond Burr Performing Arts Society leased the historic Columbia Theatre from the city of New Westminster, and renamed it the Raymond Burr Performing Arts Centre.
 Although the nonprofit organization hoped to raise funds to renovate and expand the venue, its contract was not renewed.
 The group was a failed bidder when the theater was sold in 2011.

 In 2008, Canada Post issued a postage stamp in its "Canadians in Hollywood" series featuring Burr.
 Burr received the 2009 Canadian Legends Award and a star on Canada's Walk of Fame in Toronto.
 The induction ceremony was held on September 12, 2009.
 A 2014 article in The Atlantic that examined how Netflix categorized nearly 77,000 different personalized genres found that Burr was rated as the favorite actor by Netflix users, with the greatest number of dedicated microgenres.